lestherll/lestherll/README.md

 Python is my strongest language.
 I am also proficient at Java.
 Java is part of my course together with Go and C.

-I have been learning Elm and Kotlin, just to explore other paradigms.
+I have been learning Elm, Julia, and Kotlin, just to explore other paradigms.

 ![Lesther's github stats](https://github-readme-stats.vercel.app/api?username=lestherll&show_icons=true&theme=nord)